 My first novel, Our Endless Numbered Days was published in the UK by Fig Tree / Penguin, by House of Anansi in Canada, and Tin House in the US, as well as selling in a further fifteen countries for translation.

-My short stories have been published in many literary journals and been shortlisted in prizes.
+My short stories have been published in many literary journals and shortlisted in prizes.
 Baker, Emily and Me, won the 2014 BBC Opening Lines competition (read it here), and my story, A Quiet Tidy Man, won the Royal Academy and Pin Drop short story award 2016.
 (Listen to Juliet Stevenson reading it.)

 I am represented by Jane Finigan from Lutyens & Rubinstein.